 So why have we reached this point?

 Demand has gone up

-In the last five years, the number of children and young people with a EHC plan has increased by 35 per cent, up from 237,111 in 2013/14.
+Between 2013/14 and 2018/19, the number of children and young people with an EHC plan increased by 35 per cent.
 That compares to a rise of just 4 per cent in the previous five years (starting 2008/09).

 This unprecedented demand for additional SEND support has been caused by a perfect storm of factors:

 A change in expectations: the Children’s and Families Act 2014 rightly raised the expectations of parents and the aspirations of pupils through a new code of SEND practice expecting all children to receive the best possible education and support.

 New legislation: many more young people aged 16 to 25 are now on EHC plans.